radiac/staticgenerator/README.markdown

 The middleware now works even if the request object has no `user` attribute.
 This can happen e.g. when using [mediagenerator's](https://github.com/2general/django-mediagenerator/) middleware in development mode.

+#### Management command for invalidating the cache

+You can run the `manage.py recursive_delete /` command to invalidate the whole cache.
+Use subpaths to only invalidate a part of the cache.

 ## Download

 You can get 2General's fork of StaticGenerator by cloning with Git or using `pip`: